diegorad/Minilab_3_banks/README.md

 # Minilab_3_banks
 Custom remote script for Ableton for the Minilab 3.

-This custom remote script allows the MiniLab 3 to access parameter banks.
+This custom remote script allows the MiniLab 3 to access **parameter banks**.
 When a new device or bank is selected, the encoders align to the values of  the parameters they control.
-No more jumping values.
+No more jumping values when movign the encoders.
 It also repurpose two buttons of the *Transport Bank* of the Minilab 3.
 The *Loop* button now cycles through the parameter banks; the name of the device and the selected bank are displayed on the Minilab 3 display.
 And the *Tap* button now toggles the metronome on and off.
+Additionally, when moving the playhead using the display encoder, the Minilab 3 display will now show the `Bar.Beat.Tick` time instead of minutes and seconds.

 Installation
 ------------